hardeepkumar/rubysteps-free-lessons/lessons/009_easty_oop/README.md

 The main idea behind east-oriented code is collaboration.
 Objects collaborate with one another to do different things.
-If you've studied any design patterns, you may have noticed that the majority of the design patterns involve colloration or enable it in some way.
+If you've studied any design patterns, you may have noticed that the majority of the design patterns involve collaboration or enable it in some way.

 The east-oriented rule is simple: send messages to objects you know about, and pass along any information they need in order to get the job done.
 This results